 What is Precision Oncology?

-Precision oncology, also known as personalized cancer treatment, is an innovative approach to cancer care that tailors treatment to the unique genetic makeup of each patient’s tumor.
-Unlike traditional cancer treatments, which often follow a one-size-fits-all approach, precision oncology aims to identify the specific genetic changes in a person’s cancer cells and target those mutations directly.
+Precision oncology, also known as personalized cancer treatment, focuses on tailoring therapies based on the genetic makeup of each patient’s tumor.
+Unlike conventional treatments, which take a generalized approach, precision oncology identifies specific mutations in cancer cells to target them directly.

 How Does Precision Oncology Work?